sethmachine/universal-sound-board/README.md

 ### Running the server

 UniversalSoundBoard is started like any Dropwizard application from the command line.
-USB runs as a web server in the background as it routes audio from one device to another.
+USBD runs as a web server in the background as it routes audio from one device to another.

 You'll need a compiled JAR to run the server.
 If necessary, follow the [build instructions to create the JAR](#building).
 These examples will all use [curl](https://curl.se/) to interact with the UniversalSoundBoard server.